opensourcefeed/opensourcefeed.github.io/_posts/2025-04-18-ubuntu-25-04-plucky-puffin-flavors-release.md

 ## 🐧 What's New in Ubuntu 25.04?

-Ubuntu 25.04 ships with the latest **GNOME 46**, bringing better gesture support, enhanced accessibility features, refined settings, and an overall smoother desktop experience.
+Ubuntu 25.04 ships with the latest **GNOME 48**, offering a polished user experience packed with performance boosts and accessibility improvements.
 Key system updates include:

-- **Linux Kernel 6.8** – for improved hardware support and performance
+- **Linux Kernel 6.14** – for improved hardware support and performance
 - **Wayland by default** – with better multi-monitor and touchpad support
 - **Updated Snap and Flatpak integration**
 - Improved power efficiency and responsiveness